AndyA/jsonpath-lifter/README.md

 JSONPath string | The location in the output document for this value A function      | Called with (`value`, `path`, `$`) - should return the JSONPath to use `false`         | Disable writing to output document.
-Assumes `via` has side effects that we need Missing         | Use the path in the input document where this value was found.
+Assumes `via` has side effects that we need `undefined`     | Use the path in the input document where this value was found.

 When `dst` is a JSONPath string and `mv` is not set each matching value will be written to the same location in the output document and only the last match will remain.
 If you supply a function as `dst` it can supply an output path based on the input path, the matched value and the context (`$`).
-Each match can be placed in a different location in the output document.
+Each match can this be placed in a different location in the output document.

 If `dst` is missing altogether the concrete path where each value was found will be used unaltered.
 Here's an example that makes a skeleton document that contains all the `id` fields in their original locations but nothing else.